isomerpages/moe-poiching/_departments/Non Academic/Sexuality Education.md

 You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

-3. The key messages of Sexuality Education are:

-*   Love and respect yourself as you love and respect others;
-*   Build positive relationships based on love and respect (which are the foundation for strong families);
-*   Make responsible decisions for yourself, your family and society; and
-*   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
-Casual sex can harm and hurt you and your loved ones.

-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.

 **Overview of POI CHING** **School’s** **Sexuality Education Programme for 2022**